realaravinth/realaravinth/content/blog/13-09-2021-math-second-systems-effect.md

 I could never do math.
 I always taught I wasn't cut out for it and so it has never been my thing.
-But this recent experience makes me wonder if math is plagued by second-system syndrome and, at least in my case, collapsed under it's own weight.
+But this recent experience makes me wonder if math is plagued by second-system syndrome and, at least in my case, collapsed under its own weight.

 But then again, I might simply lack the lobes for it :)